savancs/Lean-In-Opportunties/README.md

  # Hello!
 Welcome to the Lean in Opportunities GitHub repository.

 Opportunities will (mostly) be Nashville based or remote.
-If you know of an opportunity to add to this GitHub repository, send an email to belmontleanin@gmail.com
+If you know of an opportunity to add to this GitHub repository or find any errors, send an email to belmontleanin@gmail.com

 ### Internships: